andrewjw/site/_posts/2012-02-10-back-garden-weather-in-couchdb-part-5.md

 }
 ```

-The website [welwynweather.co.uk](http://www.welwynweather.co.uk) actually points to the Couch <a
+The website [welwynweather.co.uk](http://www.welwynweather.co.uk) actually points to the Couch
-href="http://wiki.apache.org/couchdb/Rewriting_urls">rewrite document</a>.
+[rewrite document](http://wiki.apache.org/couchdb/Rewriting_urls).
 To make the view available we add a
 rewrite to expose it to the world.
 As we want to reduce all documents to a single point we just need to pass
 `reduce=true` as the query.